Tonwalter888/YTLitePlusEXTRA/FAQs.md

     	<li>When you're running the workflow, uses YTLite version <strong>5.2b3</strong>.</li>
       <li>Sign out from your Google account and watch videos without signing in.</li>
       <li>Use your other Google accounts.
 If you haven't got any, create a new one.</li>
-      <li>Uses YouTube version 20.25.4 and turns on Legacy PiP in YouPiP settings, but you will lose PiP functionality.</li>
+      <li>Uses YouTube version 20.25.4 and turns on <strong>Legacy PiP</strong> in YouPiP settings, but you will lose PiP functionality.</li>
 </details>